Princekumar7999/DevOps_Cloud_SWE_Notes/Microservices-Introduction-2025-10-27.md

 Together, CI and CD form a CI/CD pipeline: from code commit to build, test, and deployment, with as much automation as possible.
 The class highlighted building a complete CI/CD pipeline and using appropriate tools.

 2.3 Relation to Microservices
-DevOps practices (CI/CD, automation, monitoring, logging) are especially important in a microservices world because:
+DevOps practices (CI/CD, automation, monitoring, logging) are especially important in a microservices world because

 Many services need to be built, tested, and deployed often.
 Manual processes do not scale; automation and clear pipelines are necessary.